 Several years ago I lived in an apartment no more than a mile from a suburbia airport north of Dallas.
 It is the home of a vintage flight museum I have visited countless times and volunteered two or three times just to touch and be near the famous warbirds.
 Like a boy loves his dog or a little girl loves her favorite doll, I marveled at the history, pilots, and flying machines of World War II.
 Some days I would utterly frighten my son and daughter by suddenly dropping whatever I was doing and run out the door as fast as I could.
 Seconds later they would hear what I already heard.
 Sometimes the windows and knickknacks on the mantel or shelves would vibrate.
-Turn your volume up as loud as is appropriate to get the full effect and play this 30-second clip:
+Turn your volume up as loud as is appropriate to get the full effect and play this 20-second clip:

 My kids would chase after me, sometimes out of breath because I would keep moving around in order to see as much sky as I could watching the spectacle arrive and depart.
 “How can you always tell the difference between modern planes and the old ones!?” my daughter would ask.
 “That is amazing!” as she shook her head bewildered.
 As I have gotten older, been to many airshows, and gotten more informed and educated on EVERYTHING World War II Aviation, a few of those traumatic surprises would start with pumped adrenaline, then goose-bumps, and then tears.
 My son, always emotionally connected to me since his first breath, upon seeing my tears would ask “Why are you crying Dad?”
-And this is how I would describe to him my joyful tears.
+And this is how I would describe to him the honored, revered tears.

 * * * * * * * * * *